musclebigger/Web-full-stack-P1/README.md

             1. The element in the sidebar can be keep the color after cliking it
             2. hamburger bar's content should be polished
             3. social media icons for first page
+            4. carousel for shrinked page
+            5. moving arrow when hover is passde by in service page

 waiting problems: